rust-lang/rust/src/doc/rustc-dev-guide/src/traits/implied-bounds.md

 implements `Bar` and we want to deduce that `SomeType<...>` must also implement `Foo`.

-There are two possibilities: first one, we have enough information about `SomeType<...>` to see that there exists a `Bar` impl in the program which covers `SomeType<...>`, for example a plain `impl<...> Bar for SomeType<...>`.
+There are two possibilities: first, we have enough information about `SomeType<...>` to see that there exists a `Bar` impl in the program which covers `SomeType<...>`, for example a plain `impl<...> Bar for SomeType<...>`.
 Then if the compiler has done its job correctly, there *must* exist a `Foo`